Frequently Asked Questions About Bariatric Surgery

-Bariatric surgery is not a quick fix.
-It’s an ongoing journey toward transforming your health through lifestyle changes.
-After surgery:
+While bariatric surgery can offer lifelong results, it is not a quick fix.
+After surgery, you’ll be on an ongoing journey toward transforming your health through lifestyle changes.

-Through our bariatric program, we offer psychological services for bariatric patients who have concerns regarding alcohol intake and other addictive or impulsive behaviors before or after surgery.
+We offer psychological services for bariatric patients who have concerns regarding alcohol intake and other addictive or impulsive behaviors before or after surgery so you can feel supported throughout your health journey.
 Bariatric counseling services are also helpful as you navigate relationships, work and lifestyle while transitioning to a new way of life.